0SAM4-DAZAI/DoYallRememberMeIWasThatVentiLoverReadThisIfYouWantToKnowAboutWhatHappenedToMyOc/README.md

 </p>

 <p align="center">
 Do you think you will continue continuing on the info of more ocs?
 No. Most likely not, but I want to have them as a memory when I was crazy trying to think of good lore!
-If I continue with my ocs, they would have new names or appearances .
+If I continue with my ocs, they would only have new names or appearances .

 <p align="center">
 Why is all of this a bullshit?
 I knoww, I'm bad creating this but look at me 😔 istg next time I won't create so many ocs